hrescak/Sketch-Layer-Tools/README.md

 - **Select Parent Artboards** (cmd+shift+A) selects artboards that contain currently selected layers or groups.
 You can just draw a selection rectangle and hit the shortcut instead of selecting artboards one by one.
 Useful for moving many artboards around at once.

 - **Align to Pixel** (cmd+shift+’) aligns the selected layer or group to whole pixels by rounding the x and y values.

-- **Find and Replace in Selected Layer Names** Find and replace text in all of the selected layers' names.